 Up until a few years ago, I’d never heard of women’s circles or spiritual retreats that were designed to help women form sisterly bonds, support each other in our dreams and endeavors, and grow spiritually.
-I guess you could say I ‘accidentally’ discovered my first one when I followed a friend into a random workshop at Burning Man, loved the experience, and signed up for the teacher’s email list.
+I hadn’t thought about growth in women’s spiritual retreats seriously before.
+I guess you could say I ‘accidentally’ discovered my first one when I followed a friend into a random workshop at Burning Man.
+I loved the experience, and signed up for the teacher’s email list.
 When she offered a Tantric priestess retreat I wondered, if the workshop was that good, what could a whole week be like?

 It was amazing.
 I’ve never felt so empowered and supported.
 Now I’m hooked, and this year alone I’ll attend 3 weeklong women’s retreats.

 They help me feel grounded, connected to my purpose, supported, and they are so good for my mental health.
 What’s more, there are more opportunities and options that spring up every day.
 This seems to be a trend that’s growing.